silas-ever/Battleship/README.md

 # Battleship

 A simple game of Battleship coded in Java.
+Made for CS 1331 at Georgia Tech.